bilgehankilinc/Udacity-ML-ND-CP-Ashrea-Energy-Prediction/README.md

 Ashrea Energy Prediction III Kaggle Competition

-In this project folder there are 3 folders, 2 .ipynb notebooks and 4 .py scripts.
+In this project folder there are 2 .ipynb notebooks and 4 .py scripts.

+This project requires latest anaconda navigator and an updated conda environment with python 3.7 or later.

+First download this Repo into a folder.

+Second please download data from https://www.kaggle.com/c/ashrae-energy-prediction/data and put it into a folder named 'aep-data' in repo folder you downloaded at first step.

 The reproducing process of codes in the report is: